top of page

 Moving to a new country can be exciting—but also a bit intimidating, especially when it comes to meeting neighbors.
 Whether you’re an expat settling in Nice, Geneva, or a small Swiss village, one of the best ways to integrate is simply by saying “Bonjour” and starting a casual chat.

-In this article, you’ll learn the most useful and polite French phrases to break the ice with your neighbors, build connections, and feel more at home.
+In this article, you'll learn the most essential French phrases to break the ice with your neighbors, build connections, and feel more at home.

 Greeting is essential in French-speaking cultures—it shows respect and friendliness.